E-mail: firstname.lastname@example.org, email@example.com

 B.A.
 Wellesley College

-Professor Kilcup has broad research and teaching interests in 19th- and early 20th-century American literature; she has published over 1,500,000 words of American literature scholarship (excluding primary works) with 35 presses and journals.
+The Elizabeth Rosenthal Excellence Professor of English, Environmental & Sustainability Studies, and Women’s & Gender Studies, Professor Kilcup has broad research and teaching interests in 19th- and 20th-century American literature.
 Her intellectual project aims to reintegrate fractured literary traditions, reshape literary orthodoxies, and highlight the durable power of affective literature.
-Kilcup’s interests in contemporary American literary and cultural theory include affect studies, ecocriticism, genre theory, and anthology theory.
-Her current research focuses on nineteenth-century American poetry, environmental literature, women’s writing, and children’s literature.
-For more detail about Professor Kilcup’s research, as well as her teaching and service, see karenkilcup.org/wp.
+Kilcup’s interests in contemporary American literary and cultural theory include ecocriticism, affect studies, genre theory, and anthology theory.
+Her current research focuses on environmental literature, nineteenth-century American poetry, children’s literature, and women’s writing.
+For more detail about Professor Kilcup’s research, as well as her teaching and service, see karenkilcup.org/.

 - Fallen Forests: Emotion, Embodiment, and Ethics in American Women’s Environmental Writing, 1781-1924 (Athens: U of Georgia P, 2013).